cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 Alice balances: []
 ```

 If you just created this account, Alice's balance is zero.
 Alice will need tokens to be able to send transactions.
-A common practice with test nets is to expose faucets (services that send you test tokens for free, within limits).
+A common practice with testnets is to expose faucets (services that send you test tokens for free, within limits).

 Cosmos' Theta has a dedicated [Discord channel](https://discord.com/channels/669268347736686612/953697793476821092/958291295741313024) where you can ask for tokens once per day _per Discord user_.